loco-engineering/arduino-rc-car/README.md

 License: Attribution-NonCommercial 4.0 International

-For commercial use, please contact us at hey@toys.engineering with a description of your project and how you plan to use this project.
+For commercial use, please contact us at hey@loco.engineering with a description of your project and how you plan to use this project.

 ## Getting Started